verbilonikita/veri-api/README.md

 - route /electricity/calculate that accepts POST request with one key in body "kwh: number"
 - service to handle post request coming from api

-4. using json object as mock db
-5. controller handles business logic
+4. controller handles business logic

 - parses data from "db"
 - modifies response: returns { name: string, cost: number } for each option